 There are various business modelling techniques, all seeking to define and better understand the business or service that is being created, or changed.

-In terms of an overall design framework, I would recommend Osterwalder’s Business Model Canvas.
-Below this, there is a host of other business modelling techniques available for looking at a particular aspect of the business model, e.g. markets, value propositions and business capabilities.
+In terms of an overall design framework, I would recommend adopting the Resource-Based View (RBV) of the firm and the Business Model Canvas.
+Below this, there is a host of other business modelling techniques available for looking at a particular aspect of the business model, e.g. markets, Value Propositions, Business Capabilities and value creation.

 The conceptual model is a high level visualisation of the business or business area; and how it will operate.